ozgedurgut/InstagramFollowerTracker/README.md

 Compare two file and print unmatched lines

-Put and save the files containing the old and new lists into the files named file1 and file2.
+Put and save the files containing the followers and following lists into the files named file1 and file2.

 Then run the main.py file.